Shear Fear

 Shear Fear (Kauhun millimetrit; literally translated "The Millimetres of Horror") is a 1992 Finnish horror film directed by Ilari Nummi.
 The film set in the city center of Helsinki in the late 1980s summer, where everything starts from the small fears of everyday life, moving straight towards an area distorted by the terror.
 The film's actors include Tiina Tenhunen and Katja Krohn.

 The film was screened at the Espoo Ciné International Film Festival in 1992 and at the Tampere Film Festival in 1993.

 Premise

-Marja Sauri (Tiina Tenhunen), who lives in Helsinki at the end of the 1980s, is going to the store to replace defective garden shears with new ones.
-Along the way, she collides with a woman (Katja Krohn) on the street who Marja insults in anger.
+Marja Sauri, who lives in Helsinki at the end of the 1980s, is going to the store to replace defective garden shears with new ones.
+Along the way, she collides with a woman on the street who Marja insults in anger.
 Within a day, Marja begins to see strange delusions about the same woman she encountered earlier.